 Veterans may be eligible for disability compensation if they have a service-related disability and were discharged under other than dishonorable conditions.

 VA does not presume by regulation that any specific disabilities are related to participation in Project 112/SHAD.
 Veterans’ claims are decided on a case-by-case basis.
-Learn more about eligibility for disability compensation and how much VA pays.
+Learn more about eligibility for disability compensation.

 VA presumes amyotrophic lateral sclerosis (ALS) diagnosed in all Veterans with 90 days or more continuous active military service is related to their service, although ALS is not related to Project 112/SHAD.